R9295/code-berlin/README.md

     ```

     Copy the value, and do the same thing for ``node_b``.
-  We don't need to do this for ``node_c`` as it will be initialising the db, and the one
+  We don't need to do this for ``node_c`` as it will be initialising the db, and the node
-  initializing automatically has write access.
+  initializing the db automatically has write access.

 4. Add the two keys in ``node_c``'s ``config.json``